Tolutoon/airbnc/README.md

-## Building Airbnb Clone with the MERN Stack.
+## Building Airbnb clone with the MERN Stack